paoloarciaga/Crowdfunding_ETL/README.md

 - Exported the campaign DataFrame as campaign.csv and save it to your GitHub repository.

 ## Creating the Contacts DataFrame
-Option 1: Use Python dictionary methods.
+Option 1: Used Python dictionary methods.
-Option 2: Use regular expressions.
+Option 2: Used regular expressions.

-If you chose Option 1, complete the following steps:
+Option 1:

 - Imported the contacts.xlsx file into a DataFrame.
 - Iterated through the DataFrame, converting each row to a dictionary.